NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 ### 1. Initial Client Report
 Clearly summarize the issue based on the user's report.
 Include error messages, time of occurrence, and the method of contact.
+### 2. Technical Steps Taken
+Log each action taken in detail, along with any findings or result.
+### 3. Ongoing Updates